From Soft Guidance to Hard Constraints on Diffusion Sampling

 3. Guo, Yingqing, Yukang Yang, Hui Yuan, and Mengdi Wang.
 “Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models.”

-But on this aspect, classifier guidance has the limitation that $\nabla_{x_t}\log p(y|x_t)$ needs to be computable.
+However, classifier guidance has the limitation that $\nabla_{x_t}\log p(y|x_t)$ needs to be computable.
 So, in scenarios where the classifier is non-differentiable, classifier guidance won't work.
-Say for example, in symbolic music generation, one might want to control the note density (total number of notes) of the generated piece, where the classifier involves counting how many elements exceed a threshold.
+For example, in symbolic music generation, one might want to control the total number of notes in the generated piece, where the classifier involves counting how many elements exceed a threshold.
 Or the classifier might be a black-box, like an online API scoring the aesthetics of an image, where gradients are simply not available.

 In such scenarios, we can still steer the sampling process by exploiting the stochasticity in DDPM sampling.
 In DDPM sampling, each denoising step samples from a Gaussian distribution around the predicted posterior mean: